PennyLaneAI/pennylane/doc/plugins/overview.rst

 .. note::

-    If you are providing a custom/unsupported continuous-variable operation or expectation, you must subclass the :class:`CVOperation` or :class:`CVExpectation` classes instead.
+    If you are providing a custom/unsupported continuous-variable operation or expectation, you must subclass the :class:`~.CVOperation` or :class:`~.CVExpectation` classes instead.

-    In addition, for Gaussian CV operations, you may need to provide the static class method :meth:`~._heisenberg_rep` that returns the Heisenberg representation of the operator given its list of parameters:
+    In addition, for Gaussian CV operations, you may need to provide the static class method :meth:`~.CV._heisenberg_rep` that returns the Heisenberg representation of the operator given its list of parameters:

     .. code-block:: python